 Update—February 8, 2019

-Dr. Skidmore prepared a chapter for a book on the U.S. Federal debt with Catherine’s input—it includes updates and new information subsequent to the 2018 updates to the original report and so is linked here: Should Economists Care about Secrecy in Financial Reporting?
+Dr. Skidmore prepared a new report on the U.S. Federal debt with Catherine’s input—it includes updates and new information subsequent to the 2018 updates to the original report and so is linked here: Should We Care about Secrecy in Financial Reporting?

 Supporting DOD and HUD Documentation